 Would you rather have a 3.9% interest on your solar unit, or a 7.9% interest?
-Most people would want the 3.9% interest, right? what if I told you that you would have to pay 15-20% more for your solar system if you took the 3.9% interest vs the 7.9% interest?
+Most people would want the 3.9% interest, right? what if I told you that you would have to pay 15-20% more for your solar system if you took the 3.9% interest from a solar contractor vs the 7.9% interest?
 Would you still be interested in the lower financing rate?

 What is the interest rates on your house, on your credit cards?

 There is always a catch, and that catch is called “Buy Down”.